 From the North: Take I-15 South from Saint George.
 After mile marker 14 cross a bridge over the Virgin River.
 Park immediately after this at a pullout on the right by an immense embankment/dirt mound.
 From the South, continue past the VRG to exit 18, turn around and follow above directions.
 There is camping amongst the used syringes and condoms in a gravel pit just north of the highway at exit 18.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Virgin River Gorge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Virgin River Gorge: